 This is true in his professional life and personal life alike.
 Isaac married Dorothy, the love of his life, in June 2004.
 In September 2010 she gave birth to their triplets, Lily Louise, Phineas and Thaddeus—collectively, “The Tripskys”—and in December 2015 baby Clementine completed the family.
 The Lidskys 6 live in Windermere, Florida.

 Unsurprisingly, Lidsky has been featured in numerous national media, including Forbes, MSNBC, U.S. News & World Report, 60 Minutes, CNN, Voice of America, Business News Daily, Daily Business Review, Business Insider, Men’s Health, People Magazine, the National Law Journal, and the American Bar Association Journal.
-He is regularly asked by the media to provide his commentary on the construction industry, leadership and/or entrepreneurship.
+He is a contributing columnist for Psychology Today and Heleo and is regularly asked by the media to provide his commentary on the construction industry, leadership and/or entrepreneurship.
 Invariably, his story shines through his commentary, and with his story, great inspiration.